robotframework/robotframework/doc/userguide/src/CreatingTestData/UsingTestLibraries.rst

 - There is a need to import the same library several times with different arguments.
 This is not possible otherwise.

 - The library name is inconveniently long.
-This can happen, for example, if a Java library has a long package name.

 - You want to use variables to import different libraries in different environments, but refer to them with the same name.